List of Gaza war protests at universities in 2024: Canada

 On May 1, an encampment was built outside Tabaret Hall at the University of Ottawa.
 On Vancouver Island, encampments were set up at the University of Victoria and Vancouver Island University; and an encampment was also briefly set up at the University of Western Ontario, lasting a day before disappearing.
-The following day, students at the University of Toronto set up an encampment of about 50 tents at King's College Circle.
+The following day, students at the University of Toronto set up an encampment of about 50 tents at King's College Circle on its St. George campus.
 On May 5, an encampment was set up at McMaster University, and a protest was held at the University of Waterloo the day after.
 On May 7, an encampment was set up at the University of Manitoba, scheduled to last for three days.
 Protests were held at Trent University and Emily Carr University the following day.
 On May 9, an encampment was set up at the University of Windsor, and police in Calgary used flashbangs to remove protesters from an encampment set up at the University of Calgary.
 The next day, a die-in protest was held at Memorial University of Newfoundland.

 On May 12, an encampment was set up at Dalhousie University, an encampment was set up at the University of Waterloo the following day.
 An encampment was set up at UBC Okanagan on May 14, and protests were also held at the University of Saskatchewan and University of Regina on May 17.
 On May 21, an encampment was set up at the University of Guelph, and students attending Memorial University of Newfoundland and Labrador set up an encampment outside the Art's and Administration Building in St. John's.

 On May 23, students at Simon Fraser University occupied their campus' Belzberg Library to demand divestment from military assets supplied to Israel, coinciding with a Board of Governors meeting.
 Despite protests and an open letter, the Board did not discuss divestment.
 On May 30, SFU president Joy Johnson and the Board of Governors agreed to discuss divestment from arms companies after community pressure, protests, and a faculty vote.
 They committed to reviewing their Responsible Investment Policy with community input.

 On June 3, protesters occupied a Concordia University building for around an hour.
 On June 5, an encampment was set up at York University, which was subsequently cleared by Toronto police on June 6.

 On June 7, University of Waterloo agreed to several demands to disclose investments and to base investment decisions on human rights and other social factors.

 On June 10, a protest was held at Brock University.

-On October 7, 2024, walkouts were held at the University of Toronto's campuses in Toronto, Mississauga, and Scarborough.
+On October 7, 2024, walkouts were held on all three of the University of Toronto's campuses in downtown Toronto (St. George), Mississauga, and Scarborough.